vcerovski/binfix/README.md

 <a name="Implicit/Explicit progn"></a>
 ### Implicit/Explicit `progn`

+BINFIX LETs have an implicit progn (see [LET example above](#LET ; progn example).)

-Lambda's and LET's written in BINFIX have no implicit progn.
+Lambda's written in BINFIX have no implicit progn.
 This in particular means that if a prog is needed in the body of lambda or LET, it should be explicitely given: